Gkcloud5/Better-future/Sockets - OS+Linux.md

 * Socket is a simple communication end point, which can be used to send and receive message.
 	* Client sends a message
 	* Receiver receive a message
+* If we handle a file, we remember to
+	* Pass the file descrip